By Kerwin Holmes, Jr.

 Back to Israel and her chosen purpose for being a nation of priests:

-God later chose the line of Aaron from among the Levites to function as the “high priests” while the rest of the Levites were to serve as priests underneath the sons of Aaron.
-Within priestly Israel, there was still a chosen priestly tribe, a chosen family, to provide unto God priests to provide cover for sins– even on the behalf of the priestly nation of Israel.
+God later chose the line of Aaron from among the Levites to function as the “high priests” and lower priests while the rest of the Levites were to serve the priests, namely, the sons of Aaron.
+Within priestly Israel, there was still a chosen priestly tribe, and a chosen priestly family, to provide unto God priests to provide cover for sins– even on the behalf of the priestly nation of Israel.**

 God’s purpose for the Mosaic Law and kosher restrictions was to transform Ancient Israel into a priestly nation on behalf of all of the people of the Earth, thus holding them to a higher ceremonial standard.
 He says so Himself.

 God calls Israel to eat only “clean” animals.
 This should sound remarkably familiar to those who have read the Torah before Exodus 19.
 Noah distinguished the unclean animals from the clean animals for the ark, and also for sacrifices, Genesis 7:1-3 and Genesis 8:20.
 But notice, the first mentioning of clean and unclean animals comes from Noah sacrificing to God, but not with Abel who also offered sacrifices in Genesis 4.
 Even this kosher distinction is a temporal one as God unfolds more of the mystery of what He is doing.

 But in Ancient Israel, under the Mosaic Covenant, the Israelites could only eat from the ceremonially clean animals, thus the kosher laws.
 Because Israelites all were henceforth considered a new kingdom of priests to intercede for the nations even their very physical bodies were to be sanctified like the altars of God, and like a temple to offer sacrifices in.
 To become ritually impure was a sin for all Israelites, and their bodies were to be always honored ceremonially according to God’s priestly requirements of temples and altars.